tajo/ladle/packages/website/docs/width.md

 ## Preview Mode and Testing

-When you switch Ladle to the preview mode, this addon is disabled since there is no Ladle UI available and the story takes the full screen.
+When you switch Ladle to the preview mode, this addon is disabled since the Ladle UI isn't available and the story takes up the full screen.
 For testing with Playwright, you can set the viewport width within the test:

 ```ts
 // example.spec.ts